Skip to main content

 Individual editing

-On the Creator plan with an additional team member, if you click into a Broadcast draft that your team member is in, you will immediately see this pop up appear:
+So, if you click into a Broadcast draft that your team member is currently working on, you'll see this pop-up:

 • Take over editing: Gain immediate editing access

-• Go back: Stay out of the editor until the current person is finished
+• Go back: Stay out of the editor until your team member has finished their work

-If you choose to take over editing, then the team member who was originally editing the Broadcast will see this pop-up:
+If you choose to take over editing, then the team member who was originally working on the Broadcast will see this pop-up:

 If you lose Internet connection while working on a Broadcast, you'll have 30 seconds to go back online.